Christian Walker Player Props: Diamondbacks vs. Dodgers

 Christian Walker At The Plate (2022)

-- Among the qualified hitters last season, he ranked 89th in batting average, while his on-base percentage ranked 63rd and he was 23rd in slugging.
+- Among qualified hitters in MLB play last year, he ranked 89th in batting average, 63rd in on-base percentage, and 23rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.